Building the ports

 5. Configuring the project

-When all dependencies are installed, we can finaly open the project in Android Studio and configure it for building.
+When all dependencies are installed, we can finally open the project in Android Studio and configure it for building.

 Open Android Studio, click "Open project" and select the app directory from the cloned doukutsu-rs repository.